ammar6306/ammar6306/README.md

 - 🤔 I’m looking for help with
 - 💬 Ask me about airdrop
 - 📫 How to reach me: ...on bio twitter link in bio
-- ⚡ Fun fact: best
+- ⚡ Fun fact: bestfreind